tlberglund/groovy-liquibase/README.md

 # Groovy Liquibase
 A pluggable parser for [Liquibase](http://liquibase.org) that allows the creation of changelogs in a Groovy DSL, rather than hurtful XML.
 If this DSL isn't reason enough to adopt Liquibase, then there is no hope for you.
+This project was started by Tim Berglund, and is currently maintained by Steve Saliman.

 ## News
 ###May 16, 2015